Donald Trump’s Best Hire: Mike Pompeo

 On Friday, our Nate Jackson laid out the myriad foreign policy successes of the Trump administration.
 Not to take anything away from the president, but it’s worth emphasizing that those successes are utterly inseparable from the efforts of Secretary of State Pompeo.

-The list would be impressive for an eight-year administration: wrecking ISIS; keeping Russia, Iran, and North Korea in check; calling the world’s attention to the menace of communist China, which he considers an existential threat to the United States; forcing our NATO allies off the dole; pushing for religious liberty around the globe; undoing the Obama administration’s two worst blunders, the Paris climate agreement and the Iran nuke deal; and, most remarkably, moving the U.S. embassy in Israel from Tel Aviv to Jerusalem AND brokering normalization agreements between the Jewish state and several of its Arab neighbors.
+The list would be impressive for an eight-year administration: wrecking ISIS; keeping Russia, Iran, and North Korea in check; calling the world’s attention to the menace of communist China, which he considers an existential threat to the United States; forcing our NATO allies off the dole; pushing for religious liberty around the globe; undoing the Obama administration’s two worst blunders, the Paris climate agreement and the Iran nuke deal; brokering the Abraham Accords between Israel and several of its Arab neighbors; and, most remarkably, moving the U.S. embassy in Israel from Tel Aviv to Jerusalem.

 No wonder Trump has earned multiple Nobel Peace Prize nominations.